WSDOT-GIS/wsdot-traffic-gp/README.md

 ```

 ### Default access code ###
-You can set a default access code, so you don't need to provide it via function parameter, by setting an environment variable called `WSDOT_TRAFFIC_API_CODE` to the default access code.
+You can set a default access code, so you don't need to provide it via function parameter or script argument, by setting an environment variable called `WSDOT_TRAFFIC_API_CODE` to the default access code.

 Modules
 -------